lodhargha19810412/technical_test/site_config/README.md

 CONFIGURATION
 -------------

-Configuration of Site config module involves creating one or more paragraphs and content with layout.
+Configuration of module involves below steps:

- 1. Go to Admin > Structure > Block Layout > Custom block library, and click "Add custom block".
+ 1. Go to Admin > Structure > Block Layout > Custom block library.

+ 2. click "Add custom block"

- 2. Click on Card Listing.
+ 3. Click on Card Listing.

- 3. Enter the data and save.
+ 4. Enter the data and save.

- 4. Go to Content > Add Content > Layout to create the content .
+ 5. Go to Content > Add Content > Layout to create the content.

- 5. Once you save the conetnt,  go to the content layout builder using content view page > Layout.
+ 6. Go to the content layout builder using content view page > Layout.